 Do Universities in Finland Offer English-taught Programs?

-Affordable Universities in Finland for International Students
+Do Universities in Finland Offer Scholarships to International Students?